marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 ## Capabilities

-Capabilities are modeled by augmenting newtwork-element in the ietf-network-inventory module in {{BaseInventory}} according to the following tree:
+Capabilities are modeled by augmenting "newtwork-element" in the "ietf-network-inventory" module in {{BaseInventory}} according to the following tree:

 ~~~
 +--rw capabilities